Use ChatGPT's Preferred Content Structure To Get Cited More Often

 How to test and measure AI visibility

-You can’t improve what you don’t observe.
+You can't improve what you don't observe.
+Website structure directly affects ChatGPT visibility, and the only way to know what works is to test.
 Running your pages through AI tools shows which formats and sections actually surface in answers and which ones disappear.

 "Success now means tracking citations, visibility in AI Overviews, and entity clarity — not just rankings or clicks." — Lily Ray, SEO Director at Amsive Digital